paulboul1013/re_gprof/README.md

 1. show every functoin total, self times
 2. every function execute self time percent show
 3. the number of call by other function
+4. caller call callee times and what function are called

 # to-do
-1. Add show caller times
-2. caller->calle edge show
-3. sample target file
+1. sample target file